 What’s included with the 34C?

 Should you order this safety razor, you will find that the packaging is fairly simple:

 The safety razor rests inside the cardboard box along with just a single replacement razor blade:

 On the back of the box, it states that the razor was “Made in Germany.”

 Common alternatives to the Merkur 34C that you may want to consider include the following:

-- Edwin Jagger DE89: Available in a variety of finishes.
-The Edwin Jagger DE89 double edge razor is slightly longer but weighs the same as the 34C.
+- Edwin Jagger DE89: Available in a variety of handle materials including faux ivory, rubber, etc. The Edwin Jagger DE89 double edge razor is slightly longer but weighs the same as the 34C.
 The grip varies across this line.

 - Merkur 38C: Heavier and longer than the 34C.
 Good for men with larger hands or prefer a bigger safety razor – also beginner friendly.